Thinkwise/docs/docs/sf/themes.md

 In the field component, the settings can be changed for the color of the mandatory, editable and read-only field.
 If the application is not in a modify or add mode, all fields will adopt the color of the read-only fields.

-**Show buttons on hover**
+#### Show buttons on hover

-An option to only show form buttons when hovering over the form with the mouse has been added.
+An option to only show form buttons when hovering over the form with the mouse.

 ### Cube